That's Entertainment!: Sequels

 Despite statements made in the original theatrical trailer and promotional materials that such a production would never be repeated, That's Entertainment! is one of the few documentaries to spawn official sequels.

 That's Entertainment, Part II was released in 1976.
-The use of myriad hosts was dropped for this production, instead Fred Astaire and Gene Kelly partnered to co-host the retrospective, which expanded beyond musicals to pay tribute to dramatic and comedy stars as well.
+The use of multiple hosts was dropped for this production, instead Fred Astaire and Gene Kelly returned to co-host the retrospective, which expanded beyond musicals to pay tribute to MGM's dramatic and comedy stars as well.
 The sequel would turn out to be the last time Astaire and Kelly danced together on film.

 That's Dancing! was released in 1985.
 Unlike the two prior That's Entertainment! films, this documentary was not limited exclusively to MGM productions.
 The film is closely related to the That's Entertainment! series, with shared studio and producers credits, but also since its opening credits contain a card with the title That's Entertainment!
 III (not to be confused with the subsequent 1994 film).

 That's Entertainment!
 III was released in 1994.
 The film featured more archival footage, with a distinct focus on previously unreleased (or rarely seen) material cut from the MGM films.

 Gene Kelly is the only individual to host in all four films.

 Home media

 All three That's Entertainment! films were released to DVD in 2004.
 The box set collection of the films included a bonus DVD that included additional musical numbers that had been cut from MGM films as well as the first release of the complete performance of "Mr. Monotony" by Judy Garland (the version used in That's Entertainment!
 III is truncated).
 That's Dancing! received a separate DVD release in 2007.
 The MGM trilogy also received a Blu-ray release in the late 2000s; the bonus content of the DVD box set was spread among the three films rather than presented as a standalone disc.
 In January 2023, the film was added to MGM+ to celebrate the network and streaming platform's rebranding from Epix; Judy Garland's recording of the titular song would also serve as the music for the rebrand's promotional trailer released at that time concurrently.
+It has since been removed from the service.